qu-gg/torch-hypernetwork-tutorials/README.md

 it ends up being equivalent storage.
 In my experience when applying this to ODE dynamics affected by Hypernetworks, it sped training up from 1.5hr/epoch to 12min/epoch for my largest dataset!

-<a name="trickyHypernetworkTraining"></a>
-### Hypernetwork Training is Tricky
-Hypernetworks, despite their usefulness, can be incredibly finicky to train well.
-Firstly, they can take a long time to start converging on complicated datasets and, in cases, fail to converge at a strong solution [4, 6].
-The usage of Batch Normalization within the hypernetwork has empirically been shown to stabilize this a bit [5], however this isn't a universal solution.
-Indeed, there is no theoretical guarantee that infinitely-wide hypernetworks converge to a global minima under gradient descent [6].

-Due to this, several different works have tried to find solutions, both practical and theoretical, to this problem.
-[4] and [5] highlight practical Hypernetwork initialization schemas that help stabilize training and kickstart convergence.
-[6] as well propose an initialization schema, however also detail how convexity and convergence guarantees can emerge when the main-network becomes itself a wide MLP.
-In practice, I have found that these initialization tricks still aren't the end-all-be-all for training, but they can help in certain tasks.

 <a name="pytorchConsiderations"></a>
 ## PyTorch Considerations
 Here we detail PyTorch-specific implementation tricks and considerations when dealing with Hypernetworks, especially